Poll Results: Have You Experienced Suicidal Thoughts As A Result Of Pulsatile Tinnitus?

 Sigmoid sinus diverticulum (for dummies version)

-to jugular vein and transverse sinus that all work together to run blood back and forth to brain.
-The sigmoid
+is connected to jugular vein and transverse sinus that all work together to run blood back and forth to

 = bulge in vein caused by blood flow going through a weak area of the vein (kind of like a weak spot in